On this page

 </template>

-For our next page that shows information for each dinosaur, let’s create a
+For the page that shows information on each dinosaur, we'll create a new dynamic

 .
 This page uses Nuxt's